-- the subject code, course number, and CRN of the the course for which the student is requesting an exception; and
+- Subject code, course number, and CRN of the the course for which the student is requesting an exception

 The ECE Department considers departmental courses offered only in the online format during a given term open to all students, both online and on campus